Fitness fashion and its meaningless myths

 What happened?

-The group that ate the most carbohydrates at night not only lost more weight, but also had a higher hormonal response.
+The group that ate most of its carbohydrates at night not only lost more weight, but also had a higher hormonal response.

 Article written by Team Sik Nutrition

-[author image=?https://ginasiovirtual.com/wp-content/uploads/2016/01/logo-sik.jpg? ]Team Sik Nutrition, is a recent group of people passionate about the world of Fitness.
+[author image=”https://ginasiovirtual.com/wp-content/uploads/2016/01/logo-sik.jpg” ]Team Sik Nutrition is a recent group of people passionate about the world of Fitness.
 The Team's focus is to guide, educate and motivate those interested in achieving their health and fitness/performance goals.
-All this sharing is based on scientific facts and the experience of the Team members.
+All this sharing is based on scientific facts and the experience of Team members.

 [/author]